 How do I find a good solicitor?

-If you still want to go ahead then you may find some of these links useful:
+You may find some of these links useful:

 howtotakesomeonetocourt.
 Paul Fletcher’s user friendly account of how to use the small claims court.

 which.use-the-small-claims-court ‘Which’ guide to using the small claims court.

 solicitorsfromheaven Solicitors from heaven could help you to find a good solicitor

 legal500 Legal 500 allows you to find out about Solicitors and law services but bear in mind that this is written by the solicitors themselves!

 barcouncil.
 Bar council guild on how to be a ‘Litigant in Person’

 avma If your case concerns a medical accident then AvMa could be a good starting place.